willianfco/Processamento-de-Linguagem-Natural-com-Deep-Learning-CIn/README.md

 1. Collect all English reviews of the Dead by Daylight game on the Steam platform using the Steam review API.
 2. Perform preprocessing and data cleaning.
-3. Apply NLP techniques to extract insights and patterns from the data.
+3. Apply NLP techniques to perform sentiment analisys and classify reviews using:

-4.
+   * SVM with Bag of Words
+   * SVM with Word2Vec
+   * BERT
+   * GPT-2

 ## Requirements